IanC0/restAPIActivity1/README.md

  -  add a movie
  - input as an object:
 {
-    "title": "Pulp Fiction"    <--- String
+    "title": "Pulp Fiction"    <--- String;
-    "actors: ["actor 1", "actor 2"]   <--- List actors as strings in an array>
+    "actors: ["actor 1", "actor 2"]   <--- List actors as strings in an array;

 }

 PUT: